How To Be Aware Of The Passive Aggressive Behaviour Among Us

 They’ll exact their revenge, by giving plausible excuses so they can go shopping or watch TV all day, this instead of completing a list of chores they need to do.

 But ultimately, although it can be satisfying momentarily or be briefly convenient.
-In the long run, passive aggressive behavior is more often destructive to relationships.
+In the long run, passive aggressive behaviour is more often destructive to relationships.

 Over time, passive aggressive exchanges can become strained, destructive, frustrating, and dysfunctional.
 This because their sole ulterior motive, is to manipulate or create drama, to their advantage.